skvadrik/re2c/src/index.rst

 ----------------------

 * `PHP <http://php.net/>`_ (general-purpose scripting language)
-* `ninja <https://ninja-build.org/>`_ (a small build system with a focus on speed)
+* `ninja <https://ninja-build.org/>`_ (small build system with a focus on speed)
 * `yasm <http://yasm.tortall.net/>`_ (assembler)
 * `spamasassin <https://spamassassin.apache.org/>`_ (anti-spam platform)
 * `BRL-CAD <http://brlcad.org/>`_ (cross-platform solid modeling system)
 * ... last but not least, `re2c <http://re2c.org>`_

-This list is by no means complete;
+This list is by no means complete.
-these are only the best-known and open source projects.
+These are only the best-known and open source projects.